josephdouce/lezyne-gps-tools/lzm_builder/README.md

         - Emits a `.poly` block (longitude latitude order, 5 decimal places) when a valid polygon is present.
     - GPX Mode:
         - Loads a GPX file and uses only the first `<trk>` element (falls back to `<wpt>` if no track).
 The track is drawn in red and the `.poly` output is hidden.
-        - Computes all 0.20° tiles that intersect the track using point-in-square and segment-intersection tests.
+    - Computes all grid tiles (at the selected size) that intersect the track using point-in-square and segment-intersection tests.

 - Selection & safety
     - A tile is selected if any tile corner lies inside the polygon/track, or any polygon vertex lies inside the tile, or any tile edge intersects any polygon/track segment.